All Episodes

 I mean, the percentage increases is incalculable to them.

-It's like winning the lottery.
+It's like winning a lottery.

-That's why we'd have to send those lottery babes that you know, people at council lottery winners.
+That's why we'd have to send those lottery babes that, you know, people at Council Lottery winners.

 We have to send somebody over there to make sure that they don't blow the donation in the first six months.